Casework Frequently Asked Question’s (FAQ’s)

 Q: Can I request casework for a matter involving an agency under the jurisdiction of the state or county?

 A: As a U.S. Representative, my staff has access to liaison offices for all U.S. Federal agencies.
 State and local agencies are outside of my jurisdiction as a U.S. Representative.
-For assistance with state or local agencies or departments, you may want to contact the office of Governor Rick Perry or your state legislator.
+For assistance with state or local agencies or departments, you may want to contact the office of Governor Gregg Abbott or your state legislator.

 Q: Can you help me with my legal case or court hearing?